RTEMS/rtems-docs/eng/req-eng.rst

 Providing forward traceability of specification items means that we must be able to find all the refined specification items for each higher level specification item.
-This is a standard Doorstop feature.
+A custom tool needs to verify this.
 The links from parent to child specification items are implicitly defined by links from a child item to a parent item.